MattPereira/MattPereira/README.md

 - Uses a headless content management system to update data and images displayed on the site

 ### [Etherspect](https://etherspect.vercel.app/)
-- Ethereum block explorer that displays latest data about blocks, transactions, accounts, and prices-
+- Ethereum block explorer that displays latest data about blocks, transactions, accounts, and prices
 - Search for any address, ENS name, transaction hash, or block number on the Ethereum mainnet
 - Leverages serverless functions, alchemy sdk, and etherscan api

 ### [No Fun League](https://no-fun-league.up.railway.app/)
 - Full stack web application for my personal fantasy football league
-- All of the roster, draft, and player data is sourced from the Sleeper API.
+- All of the roster, draft, and player data is sourced from the Sleeper API
-- League members can edit their profile page, create blog posts, propose and vote on rule changes.
+- League members can edit their profile page, create blog posts, propose and vote on rule changes

 ## Skills